CLINICAL TOOLS

 Patient-Oriented Eczema Measure (POEM)

 The Pateint-Oriented Eczema Measurement (POEM) tool is a seven-item questionnaire used to assess disease symptoms in children and adults.
 Based on the frequency of occurrence during the past week, seven items including dryness, itching, flaking, cracking, sleep loss, bleeding, and weeping are assessed on a five-point scale.
 The maximum POEM score is 28.
-A higher POEM score indicates a poorer quality of life and more severe eczema.
+A higher POEM score indicates a poorer quality of life and a greater severity in condition.

-For more comprehensive information on this tool from a Canadian Source, click here and explore appendix four (pages 117-124).
-Despite not being recent, click here for the best and most accurate access to this tool with descriptions, information on how to use the tool, and information on the original publication.
+For more comprehensive information on this tool from a Canadian source, click here and explore appendix four (pages 119-124).
+Despite not being a recent publication, click here for the best and most accurate access to this tool with information on how to use the tool, the questions that are asked, and information on the original publication.

 Patient-Oriented Eczema Measure (POEM) (Charman et al., 2004, as cited in Honari, 2017).